-- 3. Depletion of the Ozone layer - 4.
+- 3. Depletion of the Ozone layer- Ozone layer is a thin band in the stratosphere (layer upper atmosphere) which serves to shield the earth from the sun's harmful ultraviolet rays. - 4.
 Habitat destruction and species extinction - 5.
 Air pollution - 6.
 Water pollution - 7.
 Ground water depletion and contamination - 8.
-Chemical risks- Toxic substances that humans encounter regularly which poses health risks. - 9.
-Environmental Racism- Studies have shown that not all individual are equally exposed to pollution - 10.
+Chemical risks- Toxic substances that humans encounter regularly which poses health risks, e.g. 1.
+Pesticide residue in vegetables and crops; and 2.
+Mercury and others in fish i.e. Food chain problem. - 9.
+Environmental Racism- Studies have shown that not all individual are equally exposed to pollution.
+For example, worldwide toxic waste sites are more prevalent in poorer communities. - 10.
 Energy production- Typical example i.e. environmental effects of the fossil fuel age.
+Fossil fuel exploration/production contributes to global warming, air pollution, acid rain, etc

 NOTE: There are a lot of international treaties to combat these global problems